backofthecup/HealthKitSample/README.md

 # HealthKitSample
 This sample project reads & writes data points to HealthKit.
-It uses 3 measurements: body mass, blood glucose & step count.
-On the initial run, the HealthKit authorization view will ask the user for authorization.
+It uses 3 categories: Blood Glucose, Steps & Weight.
+On the initial run, iOS will ask user to grant read and write access to HealthKit.

 ## Screenshots